-Admission to the MMR program is based on a variety of factors including undergraduate grade point average, overall score on the Graduate Management Admission Test (GMAT) and its parts (Verbal, Quantitative, and Analytical Writing), previous work in other graduate programs, and business experience.
 Successful completion of the MMR program requires that the candidate have excellent written and oral communication skills and an aptitude for analyzing complex problems.
-Weaknesses in communication skills, computers, or statistics should be corrected through remedial or self-study courses prior to seeking admission to the program.
+Weaknesses in communication and computer skills, or statistics should be corrected through remedial or self-study courses prior to seeking admission to the program.
 Students are expected to enter the program with competencies in computer software and statistics.
-Students without this background in statistics will be required to complete MS 251, Statistical Analysis for business Decisions, or its equivalent.
+Students without this background in statistics will be required to complete MS 502/251, Statistical Analysis for Business Decisions, or its equivalent.
 Completion of this course will not earn academic credit in the MMR program.